yxlin/ggdmc/README.md

 have to operate between DMC and _ggdmc_.
 Convenient functions for doing this shall be added in the future version.

-Please do visit my [tutorials site, Cognitive Model](https://yxlin.github.io/), for more examples.
+Please see [the lba3 example](https://yxlin.github.io/lba3), for more information about one method to fix this problem.

 ## Prerequisites
  - R (>= 3.3.0)